The Best Things To Do In Benidorm

 These exhibitions provide a unique opportunity to learn about different species from around the world.

-Whether you’re looking for an exciting day out or a chance to learn about new and interesting animals, Benidorm’s Mundomar Animal Park is sure to disappoint.
+Whether you’re looking for an exciting day out or a chance to learn about new and interesting animals, Benidorm’s Mundomar Animal Park is a fun experience.

 Terra Mítica is a theme and adventure park with five themed areas: Egypt, Greece, Rome, Iberia, and The Islands.

-Each area has its own rides and attractions, as well as shops and restaurants.
+Each area has its own rides, attractions, shops, and restaurants.

 Terra Mítica is one of the most popular theme parks in Spain.
 The park is usually open from April to November, and it offers a variety of annual passes for those who want to visit multiple times.